razvanperial/cryptographic_primitives/README.md

 cargo add cryptographic_primitives
 ```

-Then, simply import the library and use the cryptographic primitives:
+Then, simply import the crate and use the cryptographic primitives:

 ```rust
 use cryptographic_primitives::*;